Forex traders use many kinds of advanced software to complete their trades online. Probably the most used is the trading platform itself.

 Which Trading Platform is Best For You?

 These are only the most common trading platforms available to Forex traders.
-There are many others, each with their own strengths and weaknesses.
+There are many others, each with its own strengths and weaknesses.
 Always be sure to carefully research each platform to fully understand how it might affect your trading style or trading needs.